The Comic Book Murals of Brussels (Tintin)

 Le Scorpion

-Comic street art murals in Brussels - Le Scorpion
+Comic street art mural - Le Scorpion

 Created by Stephen Desberg and Enrico Marini, the Scorpion is set in 1800s Rome.
 This hot-blooded fighter owes his nickname to a scorpion tattoo on his right shoulder.
 His arch-enemy is Trebaldi, a fanatical cardinal who works his way up to become Pope in the 18th century.